loopmode/create-electron-app/packages/generator-electron-app/README.md

 #### `projectName`

-Name for the new project and its folder.
+Name for the new project.
+A folder is created with that name, and the project is installed in it.
-If you want to use the `--yes` option silent mode, this argument is required.
+Required if you want to use the `--yes` option (silent mode).
-In interactive mode, this will be the default value for the `projectName` question.
+Optional for interactive mode, where it will be the default value for the `projectName` question.

 Example: